therrlupardo/rsww-plagiarism-detector/README.md

 > Running locally assumes that postgres is running on localhost:5432 (for example as docker container run with `docker-compose up postgres`).
 If you want to connect to another instance change connection string in `IdentityService/appsettings.Development.json`

 ## API Documentation
 Project is using swagger as API documentation.
-To access it you go to page `localhost:8080/swagger` (assuming you are running docker version).
+To access it you go to page `https://localhost:8080/swagger` (assuming you are running docker version).

-Swagger should be also available for all services running locally at `service_host:service_port/swagger`.

 ## API authorization